Don Garber: Youth academies

 The implementation of high-level player development initiatives has been a hallmark of Garber's stewardship of the league.
 In 2006, the league mandated the creation of youth development systems and declared that any player developed by a team could be signed by that team without the player having to go through the MLS SuperDraft.
 In 2010, MLS required each of its teams to establish youth amateur programs separate from the pro club.
 Players registered for at least 1 year in an MLS youth program became eligible to sign a pro contract with that team without entering the SuperDraft.

-With a true foundation in place after a decade, homegrown players like FC Dallas’ Paxton Pomykal, LA Galaxy's Efrain Alvarez, Real Salt Lake's Justen Glad and Seattle's Jordan Morris have emerged.
+With a true foundation in place after a decade, homegrown players like FC Dallas’ Jesús Ferreira, Inter Miami CF's Benjamin Cremaschi, the Columbus Crew's Aidan Morris and Seattle's Jordan Morris have emerged.
 Smaller-market clubs like Sporting KC have been able to develop their own stars from local communities.

-And in 2019, the Under-17 club of Seattle Sounders FC proved how far it had come in a relatively brief time by winning the Champions Division of the Generation adidas Cup over the academy teams of top international clubs.
+For the second consecutive year, MLS academies swept the 2023 Generation adidas Cup, as the Philadelphia Union emerged victorious in the U-17 age group, while Austin FC captured the U-15 age group title.